nhs-r-community/FunnelPlotR/README.md

 medpar$prds<- predict(mod, type="response")
 ```

-<br><br>

-Now we can buyild a funnel plot object with standard Poisson limits, and outliers labelled.
+<br><br> Now we can build a funnel plot object with standard Poisson limits, and outliers labelled.
 The function returns a list of the plotted data, the plotted control limit range, and the ggplot object, hence `object[3]` to call it.

 ``` r